sinclairnick/midwinter/README.md

 The request context represents how our app changes over the lifetime of a request.
 Using Midwinter, the changes to this context are automatically inferred, and can be explicitly defined if necessary.

-> _e.g. etermining the current user and adding to the request context_
+> _e.g. determining the current user and adding to the request context_

 </details>